 You will have a formula to follow:

+Students write better when they have structure in their writing.
 Even the most hesitant writers, especially in Social Studies class, can follow a formula.

 How to ACE a CR question